intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 Like most programmers, Linux kernel developers don't like to spend time dealing with reports for issues that don't even happen with their current code.
-It's just a waste everybody's time, especially yours.
+It's just a waste of everybody's time, especially yours.
 Unfortunately such situations easily happen when it comes to the kernel and often leads to frustration on both sides.
 That's because almost all Linux-based kernels pre-installed on devices (Computers, Laptops, Smartphones, Routers, …) and most shipped by Linux